 It was over 40 years ago, that my stockbroker buddy recommended a program, “The Dynamics of Personal Leadership”, produced by Success Motivation Institute Inc. He knew that I was very depressed over losing my sweetheart and having screwed up just about everything else I had attempted up to that point in my life.
 I was actually beginning to think that I should get a tattoo reading: “Born to Lose.”
 But that was all about to change.

-In three short weeks of daily exposure to the positive message of the lessons, I came to realize that there is no such thing as “Born to Lose” and my problems stemmed from my many bad habits: drinking, smoking, over-eating, and procrastinating.
+In three short weeks of daily exposure to the positive message of this transformational leadership development program, I came to internalize the realization that there is no such thing as “Born to Lose” and all of my previous problems merely stemmed from my many bad habits such as drinking, smoking, over-eating, and procrastinating.

 produced and hosted several cable TV talk shows;

-hitch-hiked across the U.S.;
+hitch-hiked across the U.S (several times).;

-spent three weeks in Paris;
+spent three weeks in Paris (with a beautiful blonde);

-lived in a log cabin;
+lived in a (very cold)log cabin;

-was a freelance writer in Atlanta and L.A.;
+was a freelance writer in L.A.;

-produced a concert for charity;
+produced concerts for charity;

 published a newspaper;

-learned to play the guitar;
+learned to play the guitar(one song);

 played a draw chess game with a chess master;

-raised the money for the movie “Sharkman”;
+raised $25k for the movie “Sharkman”;

 lost 30 pounds;